-Martin, a Republican, was the representative for South Dakota's 3rd congressional district from 1913 to 1915.
+Martin was the representative for South Dakota’s 3rd congressional district and was a Republican.
+He served from 1913 to 1915.

 From Dec 1901 to Mar 1915, Martin missed 511 of 1,192 roll call votes, which is 42.9%.
 This is worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1902-Mar 1903||114||15||13.2%||22nd|

 |Dec 1905-Feb 1906||25||9||36.0%||75th|

 |Dec 1907-May 1908||2||1||50.0%||78th|